jumpingcontent/Wikinets_Moinmoin/Roles.md

 --------------------------------------

-Tasks needed to build: We are planning to rent a VPS or similar server to host and install the MediaWiki.
+Tasks needed to build: We are planning to rent a VPS or similar server to host and install the Moinmoin wiki.
 We'll run this on a Linux server.

 --------------------------------------